rapidsai/cudf/docs/cudf/source/basics/io-nvcomp-integration.rst

 There are three special values for the environment variable:

-- "STABLE": only the nvCOMP usage that has been thoroughly tested in enabled.
+- "STABLE": only enable the nvCOMP readers that have been deemed stable for production use.
-- "EXPERIMENTAL": All available uses of nvCOMP are enabled, regardless of the level of prior testing.
+- "EXPERIMENTAL": All available uses of nvCOMP are enabled, including new, experimental combinations.
 - "NONE": Internal implementations are used whenever possible.

 Any other value (or no value set) will result in the same behavior as the "STABLE" option.